-If you have not received the Owner's manual for the Carbon Monoxide Alarm, please contact Airstream factory Customer Service or Quantum Group Inc. at 1-800-432-5599
+If you have not received the owner's manual for the Costar Carbon Monoxide Alarm, please contact Quantum Group Inc. at 1-800-432-5599

 Failure to replace this product by the "REPLACE BY DATE" printed on the alarm cover may result in death by Carbon Monoxide poisoning.
 Replace By Date is six (6) years from the date of manufacture.